neuralvis/elpa-mirror/gnu/brief-readme.txt

   2. Download Brief package using emacs command line:

-     $ emacs -Q -eval "(progn (package-initialize) (package-refresh-contents) (package-install 'brief) (save-buffers-kill-emacs))"
+     $ emacs --batch --eval "(progn (package-initialize) (package-refresh-contents) (package-install 'brief))"

-  3. Now the Brief package (currently v5.86) should be presented in "~/.emacs.d/elpa/brief-5.86".
-You can either add this into PATH, or copy (link) the launcher bash script "~/.emacs.d/elpa/brief-5.86/b" to anywhere within your PATH.
+  3. Now the Brief package should be installed in "~/.emacs.d/elpa/brief-#.##" (where #.## is the version number, by the time this document is written it's 5.87).
+You can either add this into PATH, or copy (link) the launcher bash script "~/.emacs.d/elpa/brief-#.##/b" to anywhere within your PATH (notice this launcher exists only after v5.87).

      Now you can start Emacs brief emulator, just run the launcher:

      $ b

      That's it!
-     (If 'b' fail to launch, use 'b -h' and adjust the associated environment variables.)
+     (If 'b' fail to launch, the package might not be properly installed, try step 2 and 3 again, or do it like Emacs users below.)

-** For Emacs users, just install the ELPA brief package with menu -> "Options" -> "Manage Emacs Packages", then add "(require 'brief) (brief-mode 1)" into ~/.emacs to enable it.
+** For Emacs users, just install the ELPA brief package with menu -> "Options" -> "Manage Emacs Packages", then add

+     (require 'brief)
+     (brief-easy-start) ;; will do (brief-mode 1)

+   into ~/.emacs to enable it.
+(For what `brief-easy-start' does please search "brief-easy-start" following.)

 * Key Commands: